 High profile brands are widely spoofed by attackers using phishing emails and spreading malware.
 This reduces trust in these brands and allows phishing and malware campaigns to be more effective.

 Email spoofing is much harder if domain owners adopt Domain-based Message Authentication, Reporting and Conformance (DMARC).
 DMARC helps email domain owners to control how their email is processed.
-Organisations that deploy DMARC properly, can ensure that their addresses are not successfully used by criminals as part of their campaigns.
+Organisations that deploy DMARC can ensure that their addresses are not successfully used by criminals as part of their campaigns.

 Mail Check is under active development and is constantly being improved.
 We're working on features to allow individual domain owners to perform their own analysis of the failures related to their domains, and for the NCSC to help analyse all data for the public sector.

 Our plan is to give all Central Government departments access to Mail Check.
 This will provide them with the essential data needed to set domain policies so that spoofed emails are rejected by receivers.